Automattic/jetpack/readme.txt

 **Slightly Less Exciting Enhancements**

 * Admin Page: automatically dismiss success notices once an action is completed. #6898
+* Contact Form: Add display names to addresses in the `To` header. #6657
 * Debugger: diplay the module list in development mode as well. #6959
 * General: remove unused code from old "My Jetpack" interface. #6856
 * Internationalization: update the list of locales available in Jetpack. #6965